-Florida State College at Jacksonville has created the Student Assistance program to provide students with the resources they need to cope with college-related, personal, legal or financial issues that may be affecting their studies and their ability to be your best.
+Florida State College at Jacksonville has created the Student Assistance Program to provide students with the resources they need to cope with college-related, personal, legal, or financial issues that may be affecting their studies and their ability to be their best.
 Services are free and confidential and are available in-person, online or by phone (855) 384-1800 (toll-free).
-For additional information, visit fscj.edu/sap.
+For additional information, visit the Student Assistance Program webpage.

 The Ombudsman is a designated neutral or impartial conflict resolution practitioner who provides confidential and informal assistance to students on a variety of issues and concerns.

 The Office of the Ombudsman offers students a safe and private environment to discuss escalated complaints, concerns or problems related to College policies, processes and appeals.
 The Ombudsman assists students in navigating College policies and procedures and understanding students’ rights and responsibilities.
 When appropriate, the Ombudsman may initiate an informal intervention.
 The Office of the Ombudsman functions independently; interactions with the Ombudsman can supplement, but do not replace, formal College processes relating to students with Florida State College at Jacksonville.
 The Office of the Ombudsman strives for fairness of process and healthy campus conflict resolution.

 Students can express a complaint or concern electronically, verbally or in writing.
 All proceedings in individual complaints will be held confidential by the Ombudsman unless authorized by the complainant or otherwise required by applicable law, including without limitation, (Chapter 119, Florida Statutes).

 The office of the Ombudsman can be reached by email at firstname.lastname@example.org.